 | Fees | $819 | $819 |

-Learn more about The American University tuition and fees.
+Find out more about American University tuition and fees.

 The following table and chart show the ethnic background for students who recently graduated from American University with a bachelor’s in natural resources & conservation.